tomstoll/PyZBC2014/README.md

 ```

 ## Install package
-Finally, to install the package, activate your desired Python environment and, and the top-level folder, use:
+Finally, to install the package, activate your desired Python environment and, in the top-level folder, use:
 ```
 pip install .
 ```
-Adjust `pip` to `pip3` or others as needed based on yur Python environment configuration.
+Adjust `pip` to `pip3` or others as needed based on your Python environment configuration.
 If installation succeeds, you should now be able to `import pyzbc2014 as zbc`

 ## Uninstall package